Infiniti

-According to the company, the Infiniti badge has a double meaning, as stylized representations of both a road extending into the horizon and of Mount Fuji, reflecting its Japanese origins.
+According to Nissan, the Infiniti logo is a stylized representation of a road extending to the horizon—and of Mount Fuji, reflecting its Japanese origins.

 History

 The beginning

-The Infiniti brand was introduced in the United States in 1989 to target the premium vehicle segments in the United States that would not have otherwise fit in with Nissan's more mainstream image, and partially influenced by the Plaza Accord of 1985.
-The brand was created around the same time that Japanese rivals Toyota and Honda developed their Lexus and Acura premium brands, respectively.
-The Japanese government imposed voluntary export restraints for the U.S. market, so it was more profitable for automakers to export more expensive cars to the U.S.
+The Infiniti brand was introduced in the United States in 1989 to target the premium vehicle segments in the United States that would not have otherwise fit in with Nissan's mainstream offering, and partially influenced by the Plaza Accord of 1985.
+The brand was created around the same time other automaker rivals Toyota and Honda developed their Lexus and Acura premium brands, respectively.
+As the Japanese government invoked voluntary export restraints, it became more effective for automakers to export fewer but more expensive cars to the U.S. market.

-The Infiniti marque was launched with two models, the Q45, and the M30 that were previously sold at Japanese Nissan Motor Store dealership networks.
+The marque launched with two models, the Q45, and the M30 that were previously sold at Japanese Nissan Store dealership networks.
 The Q45 was based on the all new second generation JDM Nissan President on a five millimeter shorter wheelbase platform at 2,875 mm (113.2 in).
 Starting with model year 1992, the wheelbase matched the President's wheelbase at 2880 mm (113.4 in).
 The Q45 included a 278 hp V8 engine, four wheel steering, and active suspension system offered on the first generation Q45t.
 The car's features would have made it competitive in the full-sized "luxury" segment against the Mercedes S-Class, BMW 7 Series, Jaguar XJ and Cadillac Fleetwood.

 A second model was introduced in November 1989, the two-door M30, a badge engineered Nissan Leopard.
 It remained in production for three years as an alternative to the Lexus SC.
 The powertrain was the VG30E 162 hp engine and an automatic transmission.
 The M30 coupe was underpowered for its stock weight of 3333 lb.
 The M30 convertible weighed even more, due to the required body and chassis reinforcements.
 The appearance of the M30 had almost no resemblance to the larger Q45, and the interior was almost completely different.

 Infiniti did not offer a mid-luxury sedan to match the first Japanese luxury sedan introduced to North America, the Acura Legend, which was later joined by the Lexus GS.
 Infiniti's first offering in the entry-level luxury segment was the Infiniti J30, which had to compete with the revised 1992 Lexus ES and was unsuccessful owing to its small interior and unusual styling to which it was succeeded in 1996 by the Infiniti I series introduced previously in April 1995, related to the Nissan Maxima and in 2002 by the Infiniti G35.

+Infiniti's global network includes over 230 dealers in 15 countries.